aaron-grau/curic/ruby/projects/poker/README.md

 Today we will be using TDD to write a poker game, specifically [five card draw][five-card-draw].

 You'll want to use [betterspecs][betterspecs] as a cheatsheet/reference.
-You'll also want to refer to the [doubles-reading][reading on test doubles] for help creating unit tests. :
+You'll also want to refer to the [reading on test doubles][doubles-reading] for help creating unit tests. :

 ## Rules